7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 6. Technical Skills

-Having a technical skills section is optional if your industry doesn't require a lot of technical skills - but we don't recommend completely eliminating any valuable and relevant ones that you have.
+Having a technical skills section is optional if your industry doesn't require a lot of technical skills – but we don't recommend completely eliminating any relevant skills you have.
 If you don’t feel a whole Technical Skills section is worth it for the roles you’re aiming at, you can include the skills in your Core Competencies section instead.

-However, if you’re applying in an industry where specific “hard” skills are valued, it’s helpful to further divide your skills into multiple sections.
-For example, you can have an “IT Proficiency”, “Languages”, or “Technical Skills” section to directly address the requirements of the job listing.
+However, if you’re applying in an industry where specific hard skills are valued, it’s helpful to create a dedicated section.
+For example, you could directly address the requirements of the job listing with headers like:

 For more information on drafting the perfect skills section, check out our blog post that covers what skills you should put on your resume.